Photograph from the Campbell Coe Collection

 The Jabberwock finally closed its doors on July 8, 1967; Hank Bradley recalled that "the last notes played at the Jabberwock were by Rick Shubb, Doc Watson, and Hank Bradley" and this is confirmed by Jef Jaisun's "obituary" for the Jabberwock in the Berkeley Barb (Volume 5, Number 1 (Issue 99) dated July 7-13, 1967) and the listings provided in The Scenedrome therein.

 The Jabberwock was remembered with an obituary in The Berkeley Barb (Volume 5, Number 1 (Issue 99) dated July 7-13, 1967) written by Jef Jaisun.
-The building was later torn down and replaced with an ugly office block.
-The successor to the Jabberwock on the Berkeley Folk scene, the Freight and Salvage, opened in June 1968 (at its original location of 1827 San Pablo).
+The building was later torn down and eventually replaced with a car park.
+The Freight and Salvage, successor to the Jabberwock on the Berkeley Folk scene, opened at its original location of 1827 San Pablo in June 1968.

 In April 2006 Sandy Rothman unearthed a wonderful collection of photographs of the Jabberwock taken by the late Campbell Coe.
 These photographs have been scanned and posted to the Jabberwock Yahoo Group by Tom Weller.